MislavMandaric/home-assistant-vaillant-vsmart/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.

+1. Start by opening a new issue (if your PR doesn't reference an already existing one), where proposed changes can be discussed
 1. Fork the repo and create your branch from `master`.
-2. If you've changed something, update the documentation.
+1. If you've changed something, update the documentation.
-3. Make sure your code lints (using black).
+1. Make sure your code lints (using black).
-4. Test you contribution.
+1. Test you contribution.
-5. Issue that pull request!
+1. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License